contensis/canvas-schema/decorators.md

 ### anchor

 The `anchor` decorator is composed of two parts.
-It contains the decorator property of `anchor`, but is also paired with is own link object attached to the properties object of the `_fragment` to include elements such as the link URL.
+It contains the decorator property of `anchor`, but is also paired with is own link object attached to the properties object of the `_fragment` to include elements such as the ID.

 ```md
 This is an [anchor](#my-heading-anchor) in the middle of a paragraph.